Space-CWBY/CP_calibration/README.md

 - The physics-only search code used during internal development is not included in this public release.

 ## Citation
-If this code is used in academic work, please cite the associated publication
+If this code is used in academic work, please cite our work.
-(citation details to be added upon publication).